 Endangered Species Act (ESA): In 1975, The U.S. Fish and Wildlife Service listed the grizzly bear as a threatened species in the Lower 48 states, under the Endangered Species Act.
-In Alaska, where there are estimated to be over 30,000 grizzly bears, they are classified as a game animal with regionally established regulations.
+In Alaska, where there are estimated to be over 30,000 grizzly bears, they are classified as game animals with regionally established regulations.

 Grizzly bears are majestic symbols of the wild.
 Bears live in and use a variety of habitat types, playing important roles in each one.
 This makes them an “umbrella species,” meaning that when we protect them and their habitat we also protect many species.
 Grizzly bears can also help ecosystems by distributing seeds and nutrients through their scat, and occasionally regulating ungulate populations.

 Our friends at DEFENDERS OF WILDLIFE have given us their permission to share this important information about the plight of the Grizzly Bear in the wild and their ADOPT A GRIZZLY BEAR Program.
-Your donation supports DEFENDERS OF WILDLIFE work to ensure that Grizzly Bear remain protected under The Endangered Species Act and their efforts to educate the public about the threats Grizzly Bears face.
+Your donation supports DEFENDERS OF WILDLIFE work to ensure that Grizzly bears remain protected under The Endangered Species Act and their efforts to educate the public about the threats Grizzly Bears face.
 If you would like to make a donation to the DEFENDERS OF WILDLIFE ADOPT A GRIZZLY BEAR program please click on the link at the bottom of this blog.
 If you are interested in purchasing a Grizzly Bear replica statue for a mascot, Zoo, or Wildlife Park click our link at the bottom of this blog.
 Bronze-Depot.com will make a donation from the sale of each bear statue to ADOPT A GRIZZLY BEAR.

 BEHAVIOR: Grizzly bears use “rub trees.”
 These are trees where they scratch their backs, leaving scent and hair.
 Biologists can use these trees to collect DNA from many bears living in the area.
 Grizzly bears are normally solitary animals.
 However, they are not very territorial and they may be seen feeding together where food is abundant, such as at salmon streams and whitebark pine sites.
-Bears die when they get into trouble with people’s garbage,
+Bears die when they get into trouble with people’s garbage, livestock when they are hit by cars and trains, or illegally killed.
+By preventing these conflicts we can keep bears alive and on the road to recovery.
+Females will rear their cubs for 2-3 years.
+When a female grizzly bear leaves her mother, they often set up their home range quite close to their mother’s home range.
+Males will typically range further, but may also remain close by.
+Grizzly bears need to eat a lot in the summer and fall in order to build up sufficient fat reserves to survive the winter denning period.
+This is particularly true for pregnant females, who must have sufficient fat reserves to give birth to approximately one-pound cubs in January or February and then nurse them to about 20 pounds before emerging from the den in April or May.

 REPRODUCTION: Grizzly bears are one of the slowest reproducing land mammals.
 Females do not typically reproduce until they are four or five years old.
 Grizzly bears mate between May and July, but the female’s body delays implantation of their eggs in the uterus until October or November.
 If the female has not gained enough fat over the summer to survive and raise cubs, implantation may not occur.
 A grizzly’s ability to garner enough quality calories through the summer is not just crucial for her survival, but also for her reproductive ability.
 Mother bears rear cubs for two to three years.
 Males do not help raise the cubs.
 In fact, males can be a danger to the cubs, so females often avoid male grizzly bears while rearing their cubs.